 Texas HealthSpring was introduced to retirees in 2005 as a great savings opportunity for those who live in specific service areas.
-See pages 12 - 14 for tools to help you decide if this plan is right for you.
+See pages 11 - 15 for tools to help you decide if this plan is right for you.
 Below are Texas HealthSpring highlights:

-- Texas HealthSpring includes an established network of physicians in all 13 counties of the greater Houston area, including Kelsey Seybold, Renaissance and Sadler doctors.
-Networks are also available in East Texas and in the Valley.
-See service areas on page 11. - You must have a Primary Care Physician (PCP), and your PCP must refer you to network specialists. - Medicare Part B drugs are covered with a 15% coinsurance, to a maximum of \$1500.
-After you have paid \$1500, Texas HealthSpring will pay for Part B drugs at 100%. - Worldwide emergency care - Extra benefits include free health club membership for Silver Sneakers, discounts for hearing aids and dental services. - Texas HealthSpring also provides up to 30 free rides (15 round trips) to the doctor, pharmacy, or hospital per year.
+- Texas HealthSpring includes established physician networks, including Kelsey Seybold, Renaissance, Sadler, Memorial and independent doctors in 25 Texas counties.
+Some of these networks are available in East Texas and in the Valley.
+See Service areas on page 11. - You must have a Primary Care Physician (PCP), and your PCP must refer you to network specialists. - Medicare Part B drugs are covered with a 15 percent coinsurance, to a maximum of \$1,000.
+After you have paid \$1,000, Texas HealthSpring will pay for Part B drugs at 100 percent. - Worldwide emergency care - Extra benefits include free health club membership for Silver Sneakers, discounts for hearing aids and dental services. - Texas HealthSpring also provides up to 30 free rides (15 round trips) to the doctor, pharmacy, or hospital per year.